AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

     Combining color based on tonality, rather than hex value or hue, is one of the key systems that make any color output accessible.
 Products using dynamic color will meet requirements because the algorithmic combinations that an end-user can experience are designed to meet accessibility standards.

-So if Material 3 emphasizes that it uses tonality, in other words _lightness_ as the key value to create a tone palette, it is clear that Material 3 does NOT use sRGB or sRGB-hsl to calculate the tonal steps.

-But what then?

-Enter the CIE-L* colorspace!
+As HCT uses the CIE-L\* colorspace for lightness, lets see if what that does with a generated tonal palette.

-##:material-home-floor-3: CIE L* colorspaces...
+##:material-home-floor-3: CIE L* lightness check...

 The CIE L\* colorspace aims to show colors as the human eye perceives colors and lightness.
 Within that space, there are different methods like CIE-Lab + CIE-Lch(ab) and CIE-Luv + CIE-Lch(cv).